Jeff Ruggeri

 The second, more important, caveat is that a board should never be

-detached if it contains any I/O. While it is obvious that attempting to detach
+detached if it contains any I/O. While it is obvious that attempting to

 a board that contains the SCSI channel to your boot disk would be a bad